artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 Archivematica submission transfer type.

 The string should be one of the following:
-"standard", "zipfile", "unzipped bag", "zipped bag", "dspace", "maildir", "TRIM" or "dataverse"
+"standard", "zipfile", "unzipped bag", "zipped bag", "dspace", "maildir", "TRIM" or "dataverse".

-E.g.: `standard`
+E.g.: `"standard"`

 #### `completedDir` (String)